 Raising standards

-Bodyshop editor Simon Wait said: “We always endeavour to improve the standards of our competitions and keep pace with advances within our industry, so we are mixing things up a bit next year with some new additions to the Awards categories, and we will be introducing a more thorough testing programme to ensure we identify the best of the best across the sector.
+Bodyshop editor Simon Wait said: “We always endeavour to improve the standards of our competitions and keep pace with advances within our industry, so we are mixing things up a bit this year with some new additions to the Awards categories, and we will be introducing a more thorough testing programme to ensure we identify the best of the best from across the sector.

-To qualify for 30 Under 30, candidates must be 30 years of age or under on 15 October 2026 and they must work within the UK collision repair industry on the repair side or in the supply chain.
+To qualify for 30 Under 30 this year, candidates must be 30 years of age or under on 15 October 2026 and they must work within the UK collision repair industry on the repair side or in the supply chain.
 They can hold any job title, with previous winners coming from among bodyshop apprentices and technicians, recruiters and front-of-house staff, VDAs, managers and business owners, paints suppliers, marketers and distributors, insurers and vehicle manufacturers, and more.

 More Awards categories